How to Stay Healthy During Your Recovery

 4 slices of Ezekiel or sprouted grain bread (if you can’t find this, go for whole wheat, seeded with no added sugar)

 1 tomato, sliced

 How to cook it:

-- Make the pesto by first toasting the hazelnuts in a skillet on a low heat, until lightly golden.
+Make the pesto by first toasting the hazelnuts in a dry skillet over low heat until lightly golden.
+Remove from the heat and let them cool.
 Then place all the pesto ingredients into a food processor and blend until smooth.
 Or use a hand blender, if you don’t have a food processor.